KrishnaMehta123/TestPublicIntegration/docs/Engagement Channels/email/setup-email/manage-email-preferences.md

 ### 404 error while trying to access Email Preference Center *OR* when clicking on the unsubscribe link

+After some time, you can try clicking the unsubscribe link.
 If the issue persists, contact our Customer Support Team for further assistance.

 <HTMLBlock>{`
 <style>